Jose-Servin/PythonProjects/SeleniumBot/notes.md

 1. All page classes that inherit from the `BaseClass` inherit these methods.
 2. Any update or need to add more common methods will only have to happen to the `BaseClass`

+### Other Pages

+To build the other pages classes, we need to name it following a convention that makes sense and again, look at the actions performed on this page.
+These actions turn into methods.